suiluj/pi-adhoc-mqtt-cluster/README.md

 ## Overview

-This repo is currently in the development.
+This repo is currently in development and things get added time after time.
-It already explains how to create the batman mesh network and install vernemq on a raspberrypi.
-Currently I am adding some tutorials for different parts of the pi-adhoc-mqtt-cluster.
 Feel free to comment.

 ## Used hardware and software